-As iOS 10/11 comes to us, lots of iOS fans tend to get new version of iOS on their phone.
-Generally, there are two practical ways to get upgraded to iOS 10 but no matter OTA or via iTunes, it is easy to encounter some errors in updating.
-Actually, Apple website provides solutions to fix some common errors with numbers but now we are going to discuss about two cases: "Verifying Update" and "Slide to Upgrade" error while installing iOS 10 or the beta version.
+As iOS 13 comes to us, lots of iOS fans tend to get a new version of iOS on their phone.
+Generally, there are two practical ways to get upgraded to iOS 13 - OTA or iTunes.
+In either way, it is easy to encounter some errors in iOS updating.

 - Case One: iDevice Stuck into "Verifying Update" Screen

 - Case Two: "Slide to Upgrade" Keeps on iPhone Screen

 When getting iOS 13/iOS 12 updates via OTA method, some iPhone 11/XS/XR/8/7/6 get stuck at "Verifying update" screen with nothing changes for hours.
 Why is your iPhone stuck on verifying update?
 This is because your iPhone has trouble in communicating with Apple server.
 It's usually a network connection issue.

 Just try these tricks to get your iPhone out of "verifying update" screen.